VATSIM-UK/uk-controller-plugin/docs/UserGuide/Faq/Faq.md

 used on the VATSIM network.

 If you see this warning, wait for a few moments and try restarting EuroScope, it may be a temporary blip.

+## I can't see some of the display windows, despite turning them on!<a name="windows-hidden"></a>

+Try running the `.ukcp resetvisuals` command in EuroScope - this will move everything back to default positions.